yuhonas/off-by-one/stile/README.md

 * Ingestion - ___Consuming that Data via some method in this case `HTTP`___
 * Data Transformation - ___Clensing/Normalising/Transforming that data into something usable for us___
-* Reporting - __Generating/Enabling some kind of human readable report on it___
+* Reporting - ___Generating some kind of human readable report on it___

-There are many design patterns for this and it can get architectually quite complex but in general it involves utiling usually
+There are many design patterns for this and it can get architectually quite complex but in general it involves many of the following amongst others

+- A bunch of services to operate asynchronously on data during lifecycle events
 - Some kind of event streaming platform for ingesting that data at scale eg. Kafka
-- Some kind of SNS/pubsub type platform for event publishing/subscribing for decoupled processing of key events, ie. the wiring
+- Some kind of SNS/pubsub type platform for decoupled signally of key events, ie. the wiring between services
 - An [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) Pipeline of some description, like what I used on my [resume in spotify's luigi](https://github.com/yuhonas/clintp.xyz/blob/main/resume/resume-transform.py) on my [personal website](https://clintp.xyz/)

 Some kind of CI/CD Pipeline for this would be great too, with publication to a [Docker Registry](https://docs.github.com/en/actions/publishing-packages/publishing-docker-images) which would speed up development/deployment as I did with my [dotfiles](https://github.com/yuhonas/dotfiles/pkgs/container/dotfiles%2Fdotfiles-minimal)